-Your child's name, session #, cabin name (found on your Camper's Home Page)

-Sandy Hill Camp

-3380 Turkey Point Road

-North East.
-MD 21901
+Your child's name, session #, cabin name (found on your Camper's Home Page) Sandy Hill Camp 3380 Turkey Point Road North East, MD 21901

-- Care package tips: - o Be upbeat and encouraging in any correspondence you include in a care package - o We will accept letters and 1 package per camper during Sunday registration if you would like to save on postage.
+- Packages should be sent using USPS, UPS or Fedex.
+If mailing an item through Amazon, please remove camp's address from your address history after the order to prevent future orders arriving at camp.
+Please do not order local deliveries through Walmart, Instacart, Doordash, etc., as these are difficult to ensure delivery to your camper.
+Please reach out to the office with any questions. - Care package tips: - o Be upbeat and encouraging in any correspondence you include in a care package - o We will accept letters and 1 package per camper during Sunday registration if you would like to save on postage.
 Please drop mail off at the main entrance to the Dining Hall.
 If you are unsure of where to place packages, please ask a staff member.
 All letters and packages dropped off on registration Sunday will be delivered on Monday.
 Due to space constraints, we cannot "hold" packages until a certain day nor can we honor requests to deliver different packages or letters on different days (i.e. this one on Monday, that one on Tuesday). - o Any packages or mail received after your camper has left camp will be returned to the sender.